bimdata/documentation-old/doc_sphinx/viewer/utils.rst

 Utils
 ============================

 Getters allow to quickly get information about objects of the scene.
-They are reachable using this syntax :
+They are reachable using this syntax:

 .. code-block:: javascript